 If purchasing, make sure you are buying the low-growing mounding type of sedum.
 You don't want to get a taller variety if you haven't planned for it.
 USDA zones include 3 - 9.

 In my zone 5 area, this is an annual.
 But I like to grow it because of the different colors available.
 For many years I have had a flat with mixed colors.
 This plant also does well as a houseplant.
 My plan is to propagate some of the stems in water and grow them as a houseplant this winter.

 I have a shady, grassy area that I thought was boring.
 I added this tree stump with this metal planter on top to give the area some visual interest.

 This provides a fun pop of color in that area.

 Lily of the Valley

 This is a plant that is commonly found in shade gardens of older homes.
-Like my 100 year old home.
+Like my 100-year-old home.
 The fragrance of this plant is heavenly.
 It flowers in the spring.
-Other names for it are But it is a super aggresive plant and has invasive tendancies.
+Other names for it are But it is a super aggressive plant and has invasive tendencies.
 It's another plant that I'm surprised is still sold by gardening centers.

 The other big issue with this plant is all parts of it are poisonous.
 For such a little plant, it can create multiple problems.